 Study participants

-This study was registered with ClinicalTrials.gov (NCT07249099).
-This study conducted a retrospective analysis of UCB-related cohort data from 19,825 donors recorded in the cord blood production system of Tianjin Public UCB Bank between February 2001 and October 2023.
-The geographical distribution of UCB donors based on household registration locations (Figure 1A), annual UCB collection volume (Figure 1B), and the associated analysis flow (Figure 1C) are shown in Figure 1.
+This study was registered with ClinicalTrials.gov (NCT07249099) and involved a retrospective analysis of the UCB-related cohort data of 19,825 donors registered with the Tianjin Public UCB Bank between February 2001 and October 2023.
+The geographical distribution of UCB donors based on household registration location (Figure 1A), as well as annual UCB collection volume (Figure 1B) and the associated analysis flow (Figure 1C), are shown in Figure 1.

-The data registration information of the cord blood bank covers donors from 21 provinces across China, with approximately 51.89% of donors from Tianjin.
-All participating mothers delivered in hospitals located in Tianjin, where umbilical cord blood was collected at the time of delivery.
-The collected UCB samples were subsequently processed and stored at the Tianjin Public UCB Bank under standardized procedures.
+The cord blood bank includes donors from 21 provinces across China, with approximately 51.89% originating from Tianjin.
+All participating mothers delivered in hospitals located in Tianjin, where UCB was collected at the time of delivery.
+The collected samples were subsequently processed and stored at the Tianjin Public UCB Bank under standardized procedures.
 A unified quality evaluation criterion (TJCBB-QS-009 Cord Blood Registration Standard, version 8.3) was applied to all samples.
-This study was approved by the Ethics Committee (No. QTJC2025029-EC-1) of the Institute of Hematology, Chinese Academy of Medical Sciences (IHCAMS), and all cases obtained signed informed consent forms for UCB donation from the mothers (donors).
+This study was approved by the Ethics Committee (No. QTJC2025029-EC-1) of the Institute of Hematology, Chinese Academy of Medical Sciences (IHCAMS), and all mothers (donors) provided signed informed consent forms for UCB donation.

-A total of 19,825 umbilical cord blood samples were collected, and a total collection volume of about 2.41 × 10^6 mL.
-The data indicate that the initial value in 2001 was 2.08 × 10^5 mL, followed by a low point in 2006 (6,916 mL) and a secondary peak in 2011 (1.51 × 10^5 mL).
-Ultimately, a historical peak was reached in 2022 (3.11 × 10^5 mL), with the overall collection volume showing an increasing trend.
+A total of 19,825 UCB samples were collected, with a total collection volume of approximately 2.41 × 106 mL.
+The initial total collection volume was 2.08 × 105 mL in 2001, followed by a low point in 2006 (6,916 mL) and a secondary peak in 2011 (1.51 × 105 mL).
+The highest recorded collection volume was observed in 2022 (3.11 × 105 mL), reflecting an overall increasing trend over the study period.
 Donor UCB was classified as either qualified or unqualified according to the TJCBB-QS-009 Cord Blood Registration Standard (version 8.3) (Table S1).

 For model development and validation, the dataset was divided based on the donors’ household registration locations.
 Specifically, the training set included donors whose registered residence was in Tianjin (n = 10,288), while the external validation set included donors from regions outside Tianjin (n = 9,537).
 Data from the training set were used for model development, while data from the external validation set were used for model validation.

 Figure 1.
-The geographical distribution of UCB donors based on household registration locations (Figure 1A), annual cord blood collection volume (Figure 1B), and the associated analysis flow (Figure 1C)
+Geographical distribution of UCB donors based on household registration location (Figure 1A), annual cord blood collection volume (Figure 1B), and the associated analysis flow (Figure 1C).

-UCB Collection and Processing
+UCB collection and processing

 After delivery of the fetus, UCB was collected under strictly sterile conditions.
-Upon completion of collection, the samples were transported by designated personnel to Tianjin Cord Blood Hematopoietic Stem Cell Bank, where processing and separation were completed within 24 hours.
+The samples were then transported by designated personnel to the Tianjin Cord Blood Hematopoietic Stem Cell Bank, where processing and separation were completed within 24 hours.

 Both the collected UCB and the corresponding maternal blood were tested using enzyme-linked immunosorbent assay (ELISA) and nucleic acid amplification techniques.
 The screening included markers for hepatitis B virus (HBV), hepatitis C virus (HCV), Treponema pallidum (syphilis), human immunodeficiency virus (HIV), and cytomegalovirus (CMV).
 In addition, an automated blood culture system was used to detect aerobic and anaerobic bacterial contamination in UCB samples.